-The AD7653 uses three power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/output interface supply OVDD.
+The AD7651 uses three power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/output interface supply OVDD.
 OVDD allows direct interface with any logic between 2.7 V and DVDD + 0.3 V. To reduce the supplies needed, the digital core (DVDD) can be supplied through a simple RC filter from the analog supply, as shown in Figure 22.
-The AD7653 is independent of power supply sequencing once OVDD does not exceed DVDD by more than 0.3 V, and is thus free of supply voltage induced latch-up.
+The AD7651 is independent of power supply sequencing once OVDD does not exceed DVDD by more than 0.3 V, and is thus free of supply voltage induced latch-up.

-POWER DISSIPATION VS. THROUGHPUT
+POWER DISSIPATION VERSUS THROUGHPUT

 Operating currents are very low during the acquisition phase, allowing significant power savings when the conversion rate is reduced (see Figure 25).
-This power savings depends on the mode used.
-In Impulse mode, the AD7653 automatically reduces power consumption at the end of each conversion phase.
+The AD7651 automatically reduces its power consumption at the end of each conversion phase.
 This makes the part ideal for very low power battery applications.
 The digital interface and the reference remain active even during the acquisition phase.
 To reduce operating digital supply currents even further, digital inputs need to be driven close to the power supply rails (i.e., DVDD or DGND), and OVDD should not exceed DVDD by more than 0.3 V.